R'

 let y: i32 = *p; // y = 42

-The underlying value can be modified via dereferencing:
+The underlying value of a mutable pointer can be modified via dereferencing:

 *p = 100; // `x` is now `100`